mulac/chess-vision/README.md

 # chess-vision

-The aim of this project is to calculate the board state of a real chessboard from a video stream.
+chessvision calculates the state of a real chessboard from a video stream.
-Necessary if we are to emancipate computers amazing chess ability into the real world, but also an excuse to train some computer vision models and collect my own dataset!
+Necessary if we are to unleash computers superhuman chess ability into the real world, but also an excuse to train some computer vision models and collect my own dataset!

 Limitations: